Wakup/Wakup-Android-SDK/README.md

 ```

 **Note:** All the icons except the map pins and ActionBar logo **must be white colored**, since they will be tinted later depending on the selected colors applying a filter.

+The complete list of drawable resources used in Wakup can be found [here](https://github.com/Wakup/Wakup-Android-SDK/blob/master/sdk/src/main/res/values/icons.xml).

 ### Colors